JackOfSpade/FBI_Crime_Data_Analysis/README.md

 **Possible explanations:**

-- According to economist Jeffrey Grogger, low-paying entry-level jobs entice the younger age groups to seek criminal opportunities that offer higher payoffs.
+- According to economist Jeffrey Grogger, low-paying entry-level jobs repulse the younger age groups to seek criminal opportunities that offer higher payoffs.

 - The tendency to use physical force to resolve conflicts is more prevalent in younger age groups because communication skills have not been fully developed.